nxus/templater/README.md

 Templater will expose `my-template` as a new template.

+Alternatively, you can supply a third argument that will be used to namespace the templates.

+    app.get('templater').templateDir('ejs', 'path/to/some/dir', 'custom')

+For example, given the following directory structure:

+    - /templates
+      |- my-template.ejs

+Templater will expose `custom-my-template` as a new template.

 #### Render content using a Template

     let opts = {content: "some content"}